-3.8 PUBLIC TRANSPORT
+3.8 Public Transport

 The Public Transport Guidelines for Land Use and Development (DOT, 2008) should be considered when planning for land use developments.
 These guidelines set out a range of design principles that will better integrate public transport options in urban development.
-A copy of these guidelines is available at www.transport.vic.gov. au, or can be requested from the Department of Transport.
+A copy of these guidelines is available at www.transport.vic.gov.au, or can be requested from the Department of Transport.

-It is recommended that consultation is held with the Department of Transport for large scale developments, prior to submitting a planning permit application.
+It is recommended that consultation is held with the Public Transport Victoria for large scale developments, prior to submitting a planning permit application.

 The Public Transport Guidelines for Land Use and Development should be considered in the preparation of a Precinct Structure Plan.
-Consultation should be undertaken with the Department of Transport in preparing the PSP.
+Consultation should be undertaken with the Public Transport Victoria in preparing the PSP.
 If the PSP sets out alternatives or guidelines, the alternative or guideline should be used.